 Internal Company Data

-When HR practitioners make decisions, they can look at factors such as turnover, time to hire, cost to hire, salary ratios, salary by gender, salary by race, etc. The data often exists, but you have to choose to use it.
+HR practitioners can look at factors and key performance indicators such as turnover, time to hire, cost to hire, salary ratios, salary by gender, salary by race, and so on when making decisions.

-When making decisions, HR managers can look at what the experts say.
-This can be important for developing both soft and hard skills.
-A person who can guide you on how to navigate an awkward conversation can decrease your turnover and increase employee satisfaction.
+Consulting HR experts can be important for developing both soft and hard skills.
+For example, finding a person who can guide you on how to navigate awkward conversations can help you decrease turnover and increase employee satisfaction.

 When HR managers make decisions, they directly affect employees.
-Employee satisfaction surveys and exit interviews can give you an idea of what your employees think, and HR Tech has come up with ways to take instant reads on what people think, which can even boost engagement and productivity.
+Employee satisfaction surveys and exit interviews can give you an idea of what your employees think.
+Human resources tools can also take instant reads on what people think, which can boost engagement and productivity.

-Setting out to obtain information deliberately and purposefully making your decisions can lead to better outcomes.
-Try to avoid taking the same path as the HR practitioners in Gill's study who ignored these principles and produced poor results because of it.
+- Setting out to obtain information deliberately and making your decisions using data can lead to better outcomes.